 1. Nutrition Education/SNAP-Ed

-Our NEP Assistants provide free nutrition education to youth and adults through schools and a variety of community groups.
+Our NEP Advisors provide free nutrition education to youth and adults through schools and a variety of community groups.

 Our research-based programming is fun, hands-on and easy to understand.
 The highly interactive lessons help participants:

 - Improve food purchasing and preparation skills

 - Find out about SNAP benefits and other community resources

 Our Community Wellness Coordinators help make the healthy choice the easy choice.

 They collaborate with community partners on broader community change that involves policy, system and environmental changes.

 Ask about our work in: